There is plenty happening for children at the Fair with programmes of activities for children and families. Here's what's happening in 2018:

 Stories old and new, from near and far, for children of all ages.
 Visitors can join us for one story or stay for half an hour.
 Sessions at 1pm and 3pm in The St Barnabas Centre behind the Church.

-The Salvation Army Community Centre will be open from 10am to 4pm for sausage and bacon rolls, tea, coffee and cake.
+The Salvation Army Community Centre will be open from 10am to 4pm for sausage and bacon rolls, soup, tea, coffee and cake.
 At various points throughout the day there will be music from the Salvation Army band outside the centre doors.
 A fun and interactive ‘Messy Church’ will be available for children and their families from 11am to 1pm.

 The church will be open from 10.45am to 4pm.
 There will be a soft play area for under-fives inside, as well as a number of choirs performing throughout the day.